Unpack the charm and charisma of places where everybody might just know your name.

 Rockport’s fishing pier and marina are perfect for those interested in fishing or simply enjoying a sunset over the bay.
 The community is friendly and welcoming to all visitors.

-Ketchikan’s downtown is lined with historic buildings, including Creek Street, a boardwalk built on stilts over Ketchikan Creek, once notorious as a red-light district.
+Ketchikan’s downtown is lined with historic buildings, including Creek Street, a boardwalk built on stilts over Ketchikan Creek, with a colorful past as a 19th-century waterfront entertainment district.

 Bandon by the Sea offers stunning ocean views and dramatic rock formations.
 It’s a haven for golfers, with world-class golf courses that attract enthusiasts from around the globe.